Do you need to be paying sales tax? Find out today using our nexus calculator.

 Sales Tax Holidays 101

 Sales tax holidays usually apply to in-person and online sales during the included dates.
-With only a few exceptions, all retailers in the state must participate in the sales tax holiday, including local businesses and national chains with locations in the state.
-Essentially, if a business is registered to collect sales tax in a state, it must participate, both online and in person.
-Most sales tax holidays run from 12:01 a.m. on the first day through midnight on the last day, so retailers need to be prepared for early bird shoppers to log on as soon as the promotion starts to take advantage of their online shopping.
+With only a few exceptions, all retailers in the state must participate in the sales tax holiday, including both local businesses and national chains with locations in the state.
+In other words, if a business is registered to collect sales tax in a state, it must participate, both online and in person.

 Participating in a sales tax holiday is easy for customers because it doesn't require a coupon, special code, or membership.
 During the selected weekend, the sales tax is automatically removed from included purchases.
 A select few holidays only apply to certain shoppers who pay sales tax that is later refunded.
 Of course, a simple experience for shoppers often requires more work for retailers to program their point-of-sale machines correctly.